ubports/docs.ubports.com/porting/build_and_boot/H7_setup_sources.rst

 ..
 Note::
     The revision attribute may be omitted if the default revision for this remote is the one that you wish to use.

-If you are unsure of your remote, refer to :ref:`Remotes`.
+If you are unsure of your remote, refer to :ref:`H7_remotes`.

 Dependencies
 """"""""""""